Skip to main content

 3. Click the Add Workspace button.

-6. Set Project to the project you created above (Snowflake Quickstart)
+6. Set Project to the project you created above (Otto's Expeditions)

-7. Set Git Branch to my-first-branch (You can type the branch name and click "New Branch:my-first-branch" to create it if it doesn't already exist)
+7. Set Git Branch to <your-name>/dev (you can type the branch name and click "New Branch:my-first-branch" to create it if it doesn't already exist)

 1. In the Ascend UI, navigate to the workspace you created above and open the Files view toward the top left of the screen.
-Edit the profiles/dev.yaml file and update the following parameters:
+Copy the profiles/workspace_template.yaml to one with your name, update your Workspace to use this new Profile, and update the following parameters:

 • snowflake: